Chisom83/Sports-Sales-Analysis/README.md

    - Leverage social media and email marketing for displaying products and new arrivals.
    - Focus on best-selling products while working out other strategy to enhance sales performance of the low performing products.

-Sales Seasonality Strategy
+- Sales Seasonality
-1. Stock Up Inventory for Peak Months:
-March, May, June, December, and April require higher inventory.
+  - Inventory should be stocked up for Peak Months:March, May, June, December, and April and reduced in other month.
-2. Region-based Seasonal Planning:
-Spring (March–June) is the best period to stock up across all regions.
+  - Based on Season Spring is the best period to stock up across all regions also biking/cycling activities begins from spring.

-Dashboard
+### Dashboard

 The dashboard includes:
-A year, gender, and product slicer for deeper analysis.
+  - year, gender, and product slicer for deeper analysis.
-Interactive visualizations to enhance decision-making.
+  - Interactive visualizations that enhance decision-making.

-Conclusion
+### Conclusion
-The business is performing well but has room for growth.
-By leveraging social media, targeted marketing, regional expansion, and product bundling, the company can significantly boost sales and profitability.
-Implementing these insights will help maximize revenue and optimize decision-making for sustained growth.
+Sports Sales stores is performing well but their is room for more growth.
+By leveraging social media, targeted marketing, regional expansion, and product bundling, the store can significantly boost sales and profitability.
+Implementing these will help maximize revenue and optimize decision-making that will boost sales and growth to a great percentage